cudeso/zsazsa/README.md

 Current per-product coverage:

 - **Flash Intel Alert** and **Vulnerability advisory** implement the full flow above, including audience, subscription, TLP gating, and delivery to Mattermost, email and Flowintel.
+- **Threat actor profile** implements the same audience, subscription and TLP-gated flow over Mattermost and email once published, and additionally embeds its Diamond Model image and any linked indicator feed content in the message.
+- **Indicator feed** is pushed to the stakeholders subscribed to it (audience and TLP gated), with the indicator values in the message and the full feed attached as CSV by email.
 - **Daily threat briefing** is delivered to all stakeholders subscribed to it, over each recipient's configured notification channels.
 It has no audience and applies no TLP gating.
 Mattermost and email are delivered today and plug into the same per-channel-type dispatch.
 - **Threat landscape report** records an audience but does not yet push notifications on publish.
 - **PIR**, **GIR** and **RFI** are requirements rather than products.
 They notify an explicitly selected distribution list of stakeholders over Mattermost and email, independent of product subscriptions and audiences.